n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 20 - Advent of Cyber 2021.md

 ### Question-4
 [Top](#TOC)

-The next question asks us to find the designation given it by Microsoft.
+The next question asks us to find the designation given by Microsoft.
 Head back to the "Detection" tab and scroll down to find it.

 ![MS Designation](AoC-2021_Photos/Day_20/06_AoC_Day_20_01-08-22-MS-Designation.png)